pascal-fb-martin/garage/README.md

 Installing this software requires knowledge of git, Node.js and some Linux commands.

 The git and Node.js software must be installed beforehand.
-There is no installer at this time: use git to clone it locally.

 The software depends on the following Node.js module, which much be installed using npm:
-* access package (versions 3 or 4).
+* express package (versions 3 or 4).
 The garage software was tested with access version 4.
 * graceful-fs.
-* server-static.
+* serve-static.
 * onoff.

+There is no installer for the garage software at this time: use git to clone it locally.

 Create directory `/var/lib/garage` (the user account used to run the garage software must have read/write/execute access).